PProvost/www.peterprovost.org/source/_posts/2012-06-19-adding-ninject-to-web-api.md

       public object GetService(Type serviceType)
       {
          if (resolver == null)
-            throw new ObjectDisposedException("kernel", "This scope has been disposed");
+            throw new ObjectDisposedException("this", "This scope has been disposed");

          return resolver.TryGet(serviceType);
       }